• Facebook

 ✏️ Making a tasty and easy recipe

-So, if you’ve had a look around Sweet Mouth Joy, you’ll have seen that I’m in love with all things Bakewell.
+I’m in love with all things Bakewell.
 But what is Bakewell you ask?
 Well, Bakewell is a place in England.
 It’s where the Bakewell tart originates from, which was apparently invented by accident!

 Bakewell desserts traditionally have a shortcrust pastry base, beneath a layer of jam followed by frangipane and topped by flaked almonds or icing.